-The site meteorological station installed in 2008 records wind speed and direction.
+The site meteorological station installed in November 2008 records wind speed and direction.
 These data are the only available wind speed data for the site, and are summarized in Table 2.4.
-The brief period of record (November 2008 to May 2010) indicates a mean wind speed of 1.9 m/s.
+The brief period of complete months of record (December 2008 to October 2010) indicates a mean wind speed of 1.9 m/s.
 Rescan has reported that the predominant wind direction in winter is east-southeast, and in the summer it is north-northwest.

-It should be noted that there is little more than one full year of wind data for the site, and thus the statistics should be treated with appropriate caution.
+Given the limited wind data available for the site, these statistics should be treated with appropriate caution.